 - For Sweeteners Permitted for Use in Food Products: - 1.
-The name of sweeteners or INS numbers - 2.
-Food products formulated specifically for use by diabetics or for other special nutritional uses shall contain the statement "Food for special dietary use or diabetic." - 3.
-The amount of sweeteners matter, mg/liter or kg in case of using combination of sweeteners, the amount of each in combination shall be declared.
+The name of sweeteners or INS numbers

+2. Food products formulated specifically for use by diabetics or for other special nutritional uses shall contain the statement "Food for special dietary use or food for diabetic."

+3. The amount of sweetener, mg/liter or in kgs.
+For combinations of sweeteners, the amount of each in combination shall be declared.

-The following warning must be declared:
+• The following warnings must be declared:

-- 4. In case of aspartame, "Not to be used by persons who have phenyl ketonuria." - 5.
-In case of saccharine, "Use of this product may be hazardous to your health because it contains saccharin which has been determined to cause cancer in laboratory animals." - 6.
-In the case of sugar alcohol "Excess of consumed quantity may cause diarrhea." - The following additional labeling information must be declared for antioxidants permitted for use in foodstuffs: - 1.
-Common name or EEC number - 2.
-A statement "Antioxidants permitted for use in foodstuffs" in case of antioxidant containers.
+4. In case of aspartame, "Not to be used by persons who have phenyl ketonuria."5.
+In case of saccharine, "Use of this product may be hazardous to your health because it contains saccharin which has been determined to cause cancer in laboratory animals."

+6. In the case of sugar alcohol "Excess of consumed quantity may cause diarrhea."

-g) Labeling Requirements for Prepackaged Foods for Special Dietary Uses
+- The following additional labeling information must be declared for antioxidants permitted for use in foodstuffs: - 1.
+Common name or EEC number. - 2.
+A statement "Antioxidants permitted for use in foodstuffs" in case of antioxidant containers. - 7) Labeling Requirements for Prepackaged Foods for Special Dietary Uses

-Definition of Dietary Foods: GSO number 654/1996 defines dietary foods as food products specially prepared or formulated to satisfy particular dietary requirements which exist because of a particular physical or physiological conditions and/or specific diseases and disorders.
+Definition of Dietary Foods: GSO standard number 654:1996 defines dietary foods as food products specially prepared or formulated to satisfy particular dietary requirements which exist because of a particular physical or physiological conditions and/or specific diseases and disorders.
 These foodstuffs differ significantly in composition from the ordinary products of comparable nature, if such ordinary foods exist.
-The following requirements shall be met in prepackaged foods for special dietary uses:
+The following requirements need to be met by prepackaged foods for special dietary uses:

-- The product shall be completely free from pork products or their derivatives. - It shall be registered by the Saudi Ministry of Health (MOH).
+- The product must be completely free from pork products or their derivatives. - It must be registered by the Saudi Ministry of Health (MOH).
 Note that infant formulas and baby foods such as Similac, ready-made soft and wet foods, breakfast cereals, dry finger foods including biscuits, snacks are not considered foods for special dietary uses and there are registration requirements for them.
-All imported baby foods and formulas are inspected by SFDA at Saudi ports of entry and must comply with pertinent GSO or Saudi quality regulations and standards. - It shall not be pharmaceutically packaged in a way suggesting that it is a drug. - It shall be offered for sale in places separated from the ordinary foods in supermarkets.
-Foods for special dietary uses for infants and children shall be dispensed only by pharmacies, hospitals and children care centers. - Artificial sweeteners are not permitted to be used in all baby and infant foods.
+All imported baby foods and formulas are inspected by SFDA at Saudi ports of entry and must comply with pertinent GSO or Saudi quality regulations and standards. - It should not be pharmaceutically packaged in a way suggesting that it is a drug.

+- It must be offered for sale in places separated from the ordinary foods in supermarkets.
+Foods for special dietary uses for infants and children shall be dispensed only by pharmacies, hospitals and children care centers. - Artificial sweeteners are not permitted to be used in any baby and infant foods.

-In addition to the general labeling requirements as stated in GSO 9/2013, further information must be declared for prepackaged foods for special dietary use per the following GSO Standards:
+In addition to the general labeling requirements as stated in GSO 9:2013, further information must be declared for prepackaged foods for special dietary use per the following GSO Standards:

-- GSO 654:1996: this standard is concerned with the general requirements for prepackaged foods for special dietary uses.
+- GSO 654:2014: This standard is concerned with the general requirements for prepackaged foods for special dietary uses.
 It includes foods for infants and children sold only in pharmacies.
-It does not apply to foods sold supermarkets and other retailers. - GSO 2233:2012: this regulation states the procedures for the nutrition labelling of foods.
-1/2 This regulation applies to the nutrition labelling of all prepackaged food products except for raw products such as fresh fruits, vegetables, meat and fish. - GSO 2392:2014: this GSO standard applied to refined iodized soft edible salt in the proportion of low-sodium prepared for human consumption. - GSO CAC / GL 10:2009: this standard contains advisory lists of nutrient compounds for use in foods for special dietary uses intended for infants and young children.
+It does not apply to foods sold in supermarkets and other retailers. - GSO 2233:2012: This regulation states the procedures for the nutrition labelling of foods.
+It applies to the nutrition labelling of all prepackaged food products except for raw products such as fresh fruits, vegetables, meat and fish. - GSO 2333:2013: This standard contains guidelines related to the use of nutrition and health claims in food labelling. - GSO 2392:2014: This standard applies to refined iodized soft edible salt prepared for human consumption. - GSO CAC / GL 10:2009: This standard contains advisory lists of nutrient compounds for use in foods for special dietary uses intended for infants and young children. - 8) Food Allergen Labeling

-h) Food Allergens Labeling